WilliamIPark/John-Baskerville/readme.md

 ## John Baskerville Project.

 John Baskerville project that I will be working on over the next few weeks.
+This exercise is part of IXDBelfast.

+### 2nd November 2015.